Homicide rates have gone down as gun violence has gone up, previous studies show

 So, the researchers concluded, “the case-fatality rate did not change, and trauma care improvements did not influence the firearms homicide trend.”

-, where he serves as director of the center for gun policy and research, said the new study is a good one that points to a bigger issue.
+Daniel Webster, a professor of health policy and management at the Johns Hopkins Bloomberg School of Public Health, where he serves as director of the center for gun policy and research, said the new study is a good one that points to a bigger issue.

 The data that these surveys rely on aren’t meant to capture only gun violence; they are more general and track all of the different kinds of cases hospitals treat.
 Webster, who was not involved in the new research, said the United States needs better gun-specific data.